 Broken or missing teeth are never a reason to smile.
 Whether you’re dealing with a cracked tooth or one that’s missing, you need rejuvenating care that deals appropriately with your dental damage.
-Dr. Joy Todd offers quality custom crafted dental crowns in Gahanna and bridges to eliminate decay or replace lost structure.
+Dr. Joy Todd and Dr. Brooke Buller offer quality custom crafted dental crowns in Gahanna and bridges to eliminate decay or replace lost structure.
 And thanks to the all-ceramic options that are available, your new prosthetic will blend seamlessly with adjacent teeth in order to maintain your gorgeous appearance.

 As you may have already guessed, a crown and bridge consists of two elements.
 Together, these two create an excellent tooth replacement.
 However, a dental crown can also be used independently in order to restore a damaged tooth.